 This determines that every monster has hitPoints.
 The value of that number may vary from one monster object to another: monster 1 may still be at 100 while monster 2 may have has only 13 left.

-The code contained in a class
+The code contained in a class is shared with all the objects

-(usually we say all objects
+of that class (usually we say all objects of that type,

-is a way of defining a type
+because a class is a way of defining a type).

-To create an object
+To create an object of class Monster:

 C# or Java: